Tai Tran

 Market structure objects

 The concept of market structure refers to the pattern of highs, lows, trends, and consolidations that price forms over time.
 Valgo explicitly models these.
-For instance, it identifies swing highs and swing lows and can determine the current market trend (bullish, bearish, or ranging) based on a hierarchy of timeframes.
+For instance, it identifies swing highs and swing lows and determines the current market trend (bullish, bearish, or ranging) based on a hierarchy of timeframes.
 When a Break of Structure (BOS) occurs, for example when the price makes a higher high above a previous swing high, Valgo generates an event or record of that occurrence.
-This BOS object might include information like the price level of the break, the time it occurred, and which prior structure was broken.
+This BOS object includes information like the price level of the break, the time it occurred, and which prior structure was broken.

 Indicators as data feeds